What is Universal Credit?

 Will it affect me?

-Universal Credit will affect you if you are of working age (currently set at 18 - 60 years and 6 months) and are currently claiming, or want to claim, any of the following benefits:
+Universal Credit will affect you if you are of working age (currently set at 18 - 60 years and 6 months) and are claiming, or intend to claim, any of the following benefits:

 - Income-based Jobseeker's Allowance

 - Income-related Employment and Support Allowance

 When could it affect me?